SriRohith/TheatreSeating/README.md

 Sample Input's & Output's

-Provide inputs from console.
+Note: Provide inputs from console.
 Inputs were read using scanner class.

 ```
 Enter number of rows for a theatre layout: